 She is an active member of the Society of Authors and graduated from the Clarion West workshop in 2012, studying under a roster of instructors that included George R.R.
 Martin, Connie Willis and Chuck Palahniuk.
-She works as a first reader and has conducted interviews for the Hugo Award-winning Lightspeed Magazine.
+She works as a first reader for the Hugo Award-winning Lightspeed Magazine.

 As a second-generation immigrant, her work often utilises the speculative element to examine power structures that are mirrored in the real world, touching on issues of race, class, and gender.

 Whenever she’s not writing, she loves reading and walking her dogs in the woods.
 You can find her lurking on Twitter.

 - She’s British Asian

 - She’s the youngest of three (one boy, two girls)

 - She’s not bad with Photoshop, but she’s no designer